Mangotsfield: Church

 The parish church of St James dates from the 13th century, but was rebuilt and altered in the 19th century.
 It is a Grade II* listed building.

 Sport and leisure

 Mangotsfield is the home of Mangotsfield United F.C. and Cleve R.F.C.

 Rodway Hill is a favourite spot for dog walkers and the starting point of many pigeon races.

 Education and schools

-There is one secondary school in Mangotsfield: Mangotsfield School (A Specialist College in Engineering and Science).
+There is one secondary school in Mangotsfield: Mangotsfield School (a Specialist College in Engineering and Science).

+There is also a primary school in the area, Mangotsfield C of E Primary School, however this is sited in the sister village of Emerson’s Green next door.